 Trust is an important factor in converting new customers.
 In the online shopping world, the options are endless, so if you don’t come across reliable, people simply won’t buy.

 Trust is built from many components: carefully written copy (check for typos), an about-page that tells your story, as well as technical security elements such as an SSL certificate.
-Not only does an SSL certificate secure your data and your customers' transactions, if you don’t have it, your site will show up as “not secure” on Google chrome.
+Not only does an SSL certificate secure your data and your customers’ transactions, if you don’t have it, but your site will also show up as “not secure” on Google chrome.
 If you do have one, the browser will show a little lock-icon before your URL in the search bar.

 The content on your website is not just there to fill space – it’s a chance to address the doubts and wishes of your customers.
 What is the value that you bring to your customers?
 Do you help them feel confident, increase their productivity or boost their health?
 Whatever it is, lead with value and then continue to address doubts.
-A great way to uncover what exactly it is that your products do for your customers is asking them with a survey.
+A great way to uncover what exactly it is that your products do for your customers is by asking them with a survey.